UrbanInstitute/nccs/_stories/nccsdata_ntee.md

-In the above code snippet, [`ntee_preview()`](https://urbaninstitute.github.io/nccsdata/reference/ntee_preview.html) prints out the descriptions of all NTEEV2 codes belonging to the “UNI” (University) Industry Group.
+In the above code snippet, [`ntee_preview()`](https://urbaninstitute.github.io/nccsdata/reference/ntee_preview.html) prints out the descriptions of all NTEE codes belonging to the “UNI” (University) Industry Group.
 The function outputs are nested in the following order:

 - Industry Group (Level 1)
   - Organization Type (Level 5)
-    - Industry, Division and Subdivision (Levels 2-4)
+    - Major Group, Division and Subdivision (Levels 2-4)

 *ntee* takes arguments belonging to **any** of the 3 parts or 5 levels above and returns **all** matching NTEE codes.
 For example, the below